omgnetwork/ewallet/README.md

 Below are the general environment variables needed for the eWallet to run smoothly.

 - `MIX_ENV`: Environment in which the application is being ran. `prod` for production.
+- `EWALLET_PORT`: The port associated with the entire umbrella app.
 - `API_HOST`: The domain name where the eWallet API should be accessible.
 - `API_PORT`: The port associated with the domain name above.
 - `ADMIN_API_HOST`: The domain name where the Admin API should be accessible.